oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-to-connect-to-vsts-git-with-personal-access-tokens/rule.md

 ---

-When you create a new git repository and need to push it to VSTS you need to provide login credentials.
+​​​​When you create a new git repository and need to push it to VSTS you need to provide login credentials.​

 It isn't always clear how to do this.